RetroDECK/ES-DE/CONTRIBUTING.md

 [https://gitlab.com/es-de/emulationstation-de/-/boards](https://gitlab.com/es-de/emulationstation-de/-/boards)

-Development takes place in the `master` branch, and bug fixes/point releases are handled in the `stable` branches (only the latest stable version is maintained).
+Development takes place in the master branch, and bug fixes/point releases are handled in the stable branches (only the latest stable version is maintained).

 ### Coding style

-Code formatting is applied automatically using clang-format, so to understand the exact formatting rules, refer to the .clang-format file in the root of the ES-DE repository.
+Code formatting is applied automatically using clang-format, so to understand the exact formatting rules refer to the .clang-format file in the root of the ES-DE repository.
 You can read in [INSTALL.md](INSTALL.md#using-clang-format-for-automatic-code-formatting) how clang-format is installed and used.

 But as clang-format won't change actual code content or fix all code style choices, here are some additional key points: